iivanoo/covid-apps-observer/data/data_uk/reports/resources/md.your___4.01.08/report.md

 > it's great to determine if you need to go to the Dr, so easy to overlook symptoms but this app makes me look at the whole picture<br> :date: __2020-11-20 13:37:11__

 > This app is really helping me.
 The prescription that given is really helpful<br> :date: __2020-11-20 08:50:20__

-> I Started using this app in 2018, it has become a part of me, whenever i change a phone, its the first app i think.
-You guys are so amazing for introducing this app thanks a lot<br> :date: __2020-11-19 20:23:40__